-As defined by the Federal Highway Administration, the High Injury Network (HIN) identifies the highest concentrations of traffic crashes resulting in serious injuries and fatalities on a given roadway network.

-The HIN includes stretches of roadways and intersections where the highest number of serious and fatal injuries occurred over the most recent five years of available crash data at the time of publishing (2018 - 2022).
+The High Injury Network (HIN), as defined by FHWA, identifies the highest concentrations of traffic crashes resulting in serious injuries and fatalities on a given roadway network.
+The HIN includes stretches of roadways and intersections where the highest number of serious- and fatal-injury crashes occurred over the most recent five years of available crash data at the time of publishing (2018 - 2022).
 It also includes member agency and community input to indicate areas of concern.